ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 ##### Non-Conventional abstractions: desalination

 Water obtained through desalination is the most common type of non-conventional water usage.
 It will likely only be active near coastal zones only, since otherwise transportation costs are too high.
-The amount of desalinated water usage in LISFLOOD is defined using the factor $FractionNONconventionalSourcesUsed$.
+The amount of desalinated water usage in LISFLOOD is defined using the factor *FractionNONconventionalSourcesUsed*.
 It is assumed that the non-conventional water demand is always available.
 It is abstracted for a 100%, so no losses are accounted for.
 The total amount of water supplied by non-conventional sources is: